 About the Center

-The National Science Foundation (NSF) Industry/University Cooperative Research Center (I/UCRC) program provides industry, government, and other organizations the means to leverage research and development (R&D) investments with centers renowned for their innovative research capabilities.
+The National Science Foundation (NSF) Industry-University Cooperative Research Center (IUCRC) program provides industry, government, and research organizations the means to leverage research and development (R&D) investments with centers renowned for their innovative research capabilities.

 Current projects include the development of smart materials and devices for vehicle use.
 This pre-competitive technology is shared among contributing members.